Vyachesl-ux/Pool4u_wordpress/wp-content/themes/pool4u/readme.txt

 = Does this theme support any plugins? =

-_headspin includes support for Infinite Scroll in Jetpack.
+_pool4u includes support for Infinite Scroll in Jetpack.

 == Changelog ==